Mycoplasmas are small spherical/pear-shaped bacteria that can exist as saprophytes or parasites.

 Kingdom: Bacteria - As members of the kingdom Bacteria, Mycoplasmas are prokaryotic single-celled organisms.
 However, they are different from other bacteria in that they lack a cell wall.

 Phylum: Firmicutes - Mycoplasma are classified under the Phylum Firmicutes which consists of Gram-positive bacteria.
 However, some members of this division appear as Gram-negative bacteria after staining because of the characteristics of their outer membrane.
-See page on Gram positive and Gram negative bacteria

 Class: Mollicutes - The name Mollicutes is derived from the Latin word "Mollis" which means soft.
 Members of this group, such as Mycoplasmas lack a cell wall and tend to be very small in size.